Nurse Aide Class

 Working closely with patients, CNAs are responsible for basic care services such as bathing, grooming, and feeding patients, assisting nurses with medical equipment, and checking patient/resident vital signs.
 CNAs give patients important social and emotional support and also provide vital information on patient/resident conditions to nurses.

 A certified nursing assistant job is a great entry point for a nursing/medical career.
 You'll be deeply involved in patient/resident care, making sure that sick and injured people have their basic needs met.
 And you can be ready to start working as a certified nursing assistant in a very short period of time.
-Job prospects for CNAs are expected to be excellent due to the increasing long-term care needs of an aging population; jobs in this field are expected to grow faster than the average for all careers at this time; and in our facility, a new NA will earn $ 11.10/hour to start and after 90 days and certification 11.50/hour.
+Job prospects for CNAs are expected to be excellent due to the increasing long-term care needs of an aging population; jobs in this field are expected to grow faster than the average for all careers at this time.
+To apply, you must be 16 or older with no record of a felony, violent or theft crime and you must pass a drug screening to be considered for the class.
+A reading comprehension test and an interview will be completed prior to acceptance into the Nurse Aide Class.

 If you are ready to take the first steps toward a certified nursing assistant and a career in health care, please call Sherrilyn Turner, Human Resources, at 719-523-4501, ext 160; Heather Burdick, DON LTCC ext #116; or Glenice Wade, ADON, ext #141.